Serious conflicts are stalling Beijing and Moscow’s hook-up to design and develop a wide-body passenger jet to wrest business from Boeing and Airbus.

 The two powers are teaming up for programs from military to manufacturing.
 Beijing aims to draw on Moscow’s technical expertise while ailing Russian design bureaus and defense contractors are tapping new income streams while Beijing is on a spree importing technologies.

-Still, the long-range passenger jet project is being delayed as Chinese and Russian participants argue about the specifications.
+Still, the long-range passenger jet project is being delayed as Chinese and Russian participants quibble over the plane’s specifications.

 Citing a source within Commercial Aircraft Corporation of China (Comac), the Chinese state-owned plane-maker involved in the CR929 project, Hong Kong’s Ming Pao Daily revealed a duel over the selection of key suppliers, a process that may be delayed for a year after experts from both countries failed to reach a consensus.